jasonroelofs/gccxml_gem/README.md

 GCC-XML in Gem form
 ===================

-This package is simply to make it easy for anyone to install the GCC-XML package on their system.
+This package exists to make it easy for anyone to install the GCC-XML package on their system.
 Binary gems are provided at

 [http://rubygems.org/gems/gccxml_gem](http://rubygems.org/gems/gccxml_gem)